 - 2/3 cup crushed soft peppermint candies

-- Chocolate curls and additional crushed soft peppermint candies
+- Additional crushed soft peppermint candies

 Originally published as Meringue Torte with Peppermint Cream in Taste of Home's Holiday & Celebrations Cookbook Annual 2011, p61